How Much Water Should I Drink Per Day?

 Practical Tips for Drinking More Water

-Carry a water bottle.
-Having water within arm's reach makes it easy to sip throughout the day without thinking about it.
-Choose a bottle you like using and keep it filled.
+Carry a water bottle everywhere.
+If water is within arm's reach, you'll drink it without thinking.
+Get one you actually like and keep it filled.

-Drink a glass first thing in the morning.
-You wake up mildly dehydrated after hours without water.
-Starting the day with a full glass sets a good baseline.
+Drink a full glass first thing in the morning.
+You wake up dehydrated after 7-8 hours with no water.
+One glass before coffee resets the baseline.

 Eat your water.
-Fruits and vegetables like watermelon, cucumbers, strawberries, celery, and oranges are over 90% water.
+Watermelon, cucumbers, strawberries, and oranges are 90%+ water.
 Soups and smoothies count too.
+You don't have to get everything from a glass.

 Calculate Your Exact Daily Water Need